Mandy-cyber/Markdown-ToC-Generator/CONTRIBUTING.md

 ---
 This project, and everyone involved, follows the [Code of Conduct](blob/master/CODE_OF_CONDUCT.md). **We care about fostering a positive and inclusive environment!** 🌈 Please treat others with kindness and respect while contributing.
-If you encounter any issues or unacceptable behavior, feel free to report it to us at `<>` or reach out directly to [@Mandy-cyber](https://github.com/Mandy-cyber). 😊
+If you encounter any issues or unacceptable behavior, please reach out directly to [@Mandy-cyber](https://github.com/Mandy-cyber) 😊.

 ## ❓ I Have a Question